Vvkmnn/scratchpad/README.md

 │   └── ohshitgit                     : Oh shit git!
 │
 ├── javascript
-│   ├── backpropNEAT                  : "Neural Network Evolution Playground with Backprop NEAT" - @hardmaru
+│   ├── backpropNEAT                  : "Playground with Backprop NEAT" - @hardmaru
 │   ├── ItsyBitsyDataStructures       : "All the things you didn't know you wanted to know about data structures" - @thejameskyle
 │   └── TheSuperTinyCompiler          : "Possibly the smallest compiler ever" - @thejameskyle
 │